Breaches

 Termination order

-If you receive a ‘Notice to leave’ and don’t move out within the given time frames, we may apply to the Queensland Civil and Administrative Tribunal (QCAT) to end your tenancy.
+If we send you a ‘Notice to leave’ and you don’t move out within the given timeframes, we may apply to the Queensland Civil and Administrative Tribunal (QCAT) to end your tenancy.

 If QCAT grants a termination order and warrant of possession, you must move out by the set date.
 For further information, please speak with your nearest Housing Service Centre.